Ali-seddigh/cs50-capstone/README.md

 ## Website Features:

 ### quiz test Features:
 -   All questions are multiple-choice questions.
 -   Each question is displayed only once per user.
 -   Questions are displayed randomly for every user.
 -   If the user by mistake presses refresh or go back to the previous page, there will be a new question for the user and the question he/she was on will be marked as attempted.
--	A message will be displayed after every attempted question whether the answer was correct or incorrect.
+-   A message will be displayed after every attempted question whether the answer is correct or incorrect.

 ### Leaderboard features:
 -   Leaderboard is a short list according to the score obtained by the users.
--	If two users are having the same score, the user who has signed up earlier will have good ranking than the one who joined late.
+-   If two users have the same score, the user who has signed up earlier will have a better ranking than the one who joined late.
 -   Leaderboard is open to all.

 ### Admin features:
 -   Only the admin can add questions.
 -   Admin can add questions and modify them until they are not marked as Has been published?
 -   Once a question has been published, it can neither be modified nor can be accessed.
 Admin can only see a list of questions.
 -   Admin can search questions by question text or choice text.
 -   Admin can filter questions based on whether the questions have been published or not.
 __________________________________________________________________________________________________________________________
 ## Technologies used :
 HTML – CSS || JavaScript || Bootstrap4 (Mobile Responsive) || Python - Django framework
 __________________________________________________________________________________________________________________________
 ## How to Run the Program:
 1.  cd quiz application directory
 2.  pip install pipenv
 3.  pipenv shell
 4.  pip install -r requirements.txt
 5.  python manage.py migrate
 6.  python manage.py createsuperuser
 7.  python manage.py runserver
 __________________________________________________________________________________________________________________________
 ## Files and directories:

 #### quiz_app directory
 - ```/quiz_app/__init__.py ```                            --     Python file that is used to indicate that the directory it is present in is a Python package
-- ```/quiz_app/admin.py ```                               --     this file is used for registering the models into the django administration.
+- ```/quiz_app/admin.py ```                               --     this file is used for registering the models into the Django administration.
 The models that are present have a superuser/admin who can control the information that is being stored.
 - ```/quiz_app/apps.py ```                                --     This file deals with the application configuration of the apps.
 The default configuration is sufficient enough in most of the cases
 - ```/quiz_app/forms.py ```                               --     where the Django documentation places all forms of code; to keep your code easily maintainable
 - ```/quiz_app/models.py ```                              --     ORM profile model.
-Contains an Profile class which has all information of a user
+Contains a Profile class which has all the information of a user
-- ```/quiz_app/tests.py ```                               --     Django uses the unittest module's built-in test discovery, which will discover tests under the current working directory in any file named
+- ```/quiz_app/tests.py ```                               --     Django uses the unit test module's built-in test discovery, which will discover tests under the current working directory in any file named
 - ```/quiz_app/urls.py ```                                --     prep-defined path for the admin app.
 However, Django recommends mapping all resources via another This file is newly created under the app
-- ```/quiz_app/views.py ```                               --     Contains all view functions for profile, like view, edit and delete profile as well as change password
+- ```/quiz_app/views.py ```                               --     Contains all view functions for profile, like view, edit, and delete profile as well as change password

 #### QuizApp directory
 - ```/QuizApp/__init__.py```                              --     Python file that is used to indicate that the directory it is present in is a Python package